-There is the classic sci-fi nightmare of a robotic revolution, of course, in which machines decide they prefer to be in control of the Earth.
+There's the classic sci-fi nightmare of a robotic revolution, of course, where machines decide they prefer to be in control of the Earth.

-Even more likely, however, is the possibility that the moral code of a super-intelligent AI, whatever it may be, simply does not align with ours.
+Even more likely, however, is the possibility that the moral code of a super-intelligent AI, whatever it is, simply doesn't align with ours.

 An AI in charge of self-driving car fleets or the distribution of medical supplies could wreak havoc if it no longer valued human life the same way we do.

 The AI Alignment Problem, as it is called, has taken on a new urgency in recent years, thanks in part to the work of thinkers like Bostrom.